Quick Highlights:

 With a campus that lies in the heart of Tempe, AZ, Arizona State University-Tempe is also home to a broad online learning community.
 This public research university, established in 1885, is dedicated both to its traditional style of education as well as to driving innovation in all kinds of disciplines.
 Arizona State also houses one of the best software engineering schools in the country!

 The Bachelor of Science in software engineering at Arizona State University-Tempe combines project leadership, computing, engineering, and software construction to create a truly one-of-a-kind degree.
-As a student at this software engineering school, you’ll learn how to develop creative software solutions that can be applied to many of today’s problems.

 The software engineering curriculum is project-driven and allows you to learn by doing.
 In fact, you’ll be able to complete projects every semester of the program, helping you to gain skills in: